 - Pour the egg mixture into the wells of the muffin tin, dividing evenly between each well.
 It should fill them almost to the top.

 - Bake the egg muffins in the preheated oven for 18 minutes, or just until the centers no longer look wet and they are barely golden around the edges.
-Avoid overcooking the egg muffins or they'll become spongey.
-The egg muffins will puff up quite a bit as they bake and deflate as they cool.
+Avoid overcooking them or they'll become spongey.
+They'll puff up quite a bit as they bake and deflate as they cool.
 This is normal.

 - Allow the muffins to cool in the muffin tin just enough to handle, then loosen them gently with a knife and remove them from the tin.
 Allow the egg muffins to finish cooling on a wire rack.
 Enjoy warm or refrigerate until ready to eat.